Removing Spurious Concepts from Neural Network Representations via Joint Subspace Estimation: Experiments

+We consider the problem of OOD generalization, where the training and OOD test data have a different dependence between main-task and spurious features (i.e.~$p_{\mathrm{train}}(\xmt , \xsp) \neq p_{\mathrm{OOD}}(\xmt , \xsp)) $.
+This generally leads to $p_{\mathrm{train}}(\ymt | \xsp) \neq p_{\mathrm{OOD}}(\ymt | \xsp),$ with similar discrepancies at the level of the embeddings.
+A DNN using the spurious features to predict the main-task label will see performance loss when applied to the OOD data.
+Similarly, if a concept-removal method has inadvertently also removed main-task features, the resulting DNN will also observe a deterioration in performance.

+Figure~\ref{fig:OOD_generalization_for_concept_removal} shows the results of applying different concept-removal methods to the problem of OOD generalization.
+JSE outperforms the other methods for the Toy and vision datasets, especially when the spurious correlation is strong.
+When applied to the text dataset, it performs similar to the best other concept-removal methods (LEACE and RLACE).
+We suspect that during finetuning of BERT the main-task and spurious concepts become overlapping in the [CLS] embeddings, in line with previous work by \citet{dalvi2022discovering}.

-Figure~\ref{fig:wg_vision} shows the results of applying different concept-removal methods.
-The classifiers are trained on data with varying spurious correlation and tested on OOD data where $p_\mathrm{OOD}(y_{\mathrm{mt}} | {y}_{\mathrm{sp}} ) = 0.5.$ For both datasets JSE outperforms the other methods, in particular when the spurious correlation is strong.
-ERM, INLP and RLACE suffer from the same problems as described in Section~\ref{sec:toy}.
-For ADV the performance deteriorates because the spurious features remain present after the training procedure, in line with previous work \citep{Belinkov_2021, rafvogel_2022}.
-Although much smaller, JSE also shows performance loss.
+The performance loss of INLP, RLACE and LEACE is explained by the fact that they also inadvertently remove main-task features.
+This behaviour is illustrated for the Toy dataset in Figure\mbox{~\ref{fig:illustrate_toy}}.
+For ADV the performance deteriorates because the spurious features remain present after the training procedure, in line with previous work \mbox{\citep{Belinkov_2021, rafvogel_2022}}.
+JSE also shows performance loss for the Toy and vision datasets, albeit to a lesser extent.
 As the spurious correlation increases, we suspect our method becomes more sensitive to finite-sample estimation noise.
-We illustrate this further in Appendix~\ref{sec:finite_sample_noise} for the Toy dataset.
+We illustrate this further in Appendix\mbox{~\ref{sec:finite_sample_noise}}.

+As an additional benefit, JSE is the first concept-removal method that is (for all datasets) competitive with several instance-reweighting techniques such as group-weighted ERM, group-distributional robust optimization (GDRO), and just train twice (JTT).
+For an overview of these techniques and a comparison with JSE, see Appendix \ref{sec:OOD_other_algorithms}.
+We emphasise that this class of techniques is purely aimed at OOD generalization, while the primary focus of JSE is to improve the interpretability of the model.